 - Lead to sugar cravings and hunger

 Instead, we recommend Purition.
 Purition is a healthy, nutritious, real food smoothie alternative, without the heavy carb and sugar load.
-Here’s what the nutritional value of 40g Purition Original Banana with 200ml almond milk and 1 handful (30g) of berries looks like, compared to our customer’s homemade smoothie.
+Here’s the nutritional value of our customer’s homemade smoothie (left), to the equivalent-tasting 40g Purition Original Banana with 200ml almond milk and 1 handful (30g) of berries (right).

 Although the Purition shake only contains around 221kcal (with just 4g of natural sugars), it’ll keep you satisfied for longer than the 396kcal calories found in the homemade smoothie.
-This is because we’ve added more protein and healthy unsaturated fats, rather than empty carbohydrates.
+This is because we’ve added more protein and healthy unsaturated fats, rather than empty, sugar-loaded carbohydrates.